outscale/packetgraph/README.md

 - rxtx: setup your own callbacks to get and sent packets
 - tap: classic kernel virtual interface
 - vhost: allow to connect a vhost NIC to a virtual machine (virtio based)
-- firewall: allow to filter traffic passing through it (based on [NPF](https://github.com/rmind/npf))
+- firewall: allow traffic filtering passing through it (based on [NPF](https://github.com/rmind/npf))
 - diode: only let packets pass in one direction
 - hub: act as a hub device, passing packets to all connected bricks
-- nic: allow to pass packets to a NIC of the system (accelerated by DPDK)
+- nic: allow passing packets to a NIC of the system (accelerated by DPDK)
 - print: a basic print brick to show packets flowing through it
 - antispoof: a basic mac checking, arp anti-spoofing and ipv6 neighbor discovery anti-spoofing
 - vtep: VXLAN Virtual Terminal End Point switching packets on virtual LANs, can encapsulate packets over ipv4 or ipv6